 - Vocational Experience and Research Methods

 - Live Event – Budget, Develop and Delivery

 - Sport, Corporate Events and the Hospitality Industry

 Learning & Teaching Methods

-Students will gain a knowledge and critical understanding of the well-established principles of business management within a tourism and business context including the concepts and principles needed in the workplace at management level.
+Students will gain a knowledge and critical understanding of the well-established principles of business management within a tourism and business context, including the concepts and principles needed in the workplace at management level.

 Employability skills are embedded in the delivery, especially when considering the specific modules which develop both relevant tourism management skills along with general business management and marketing skills.
-This builds upon the work experience that the students already have having come on to the programme via the relevant Foundation Degree.
+This builds upon the work experience that the students already possess, having come on to the programme via the relevant Foundation Degree.

 Graduates from this programme normally go into lower level managerial positions within the wider events and tourism industry, both locally and nationally, or progress onto the BA (Hons) Tourism and Business Top Up at UCG.
 However, many students gain employment within the general business sector locally, nationally or internationally.
 We have had previous students who have set up their own events companies, which include music events and wedding planners.

 TEC Partnership is committed to offering a related top-up bachelor’s degree in this subject area which will allow graduates to top up to a full bachelor’s degree.
 It is likely that the top-up programme will be validated under new TEC Partnership Degree Awarding Powers.